abel1502/bondrewd/docs/source/ideas.md

     could be an AST tree...?
 No, I don't think so, actually.
 It's already done the other way --- objects can be embedded into the AST in the form of `Constant` nodes.
+ - **Asynchronous compilation**.
+This isn't, strictly speaking, a language feature, in that it isn't exposed to the user.
+But it's a crucial concept behind forward reference resolution in complex contexts.
+Essentially, the idea is to make compilation of every function asynchronous, and whenever a ctime operation cannot be resolved, to suspend the compilation until the corresponding object is available.
+Note that, to support recursion between functions and other similar constructs, objects would have to be defined in parts, as soon as they become available.
+So, for a function, the ctime status and the signature would appear before the body (unless the return type is to be deduced from the body, this case I'm not sure about how to handle...).
+This system probably won't eliminate the need for incomplete types (_Generalized types_), though...
+ - **Cartridges**.
+I'm still very much undecided on how I'd like to implement the module ('cartridge') system.
+The current stub way of specifying the cartridge in the first line of the file really doesn't appeal to me.
+But, crucially, I don't want to tie cartridges to the filesystem.
+I really like how C++ namespaces separate the logical and physical organization of code.
  - **...**

 ## Code samples